hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

 - **Security**
   - `security.protocol`
 - **Pooling**

   - `fetch.min.bytes`: minimum size of the batch to be consumed.
 Less than that consumer waits.
 Defaults to 1
   - `fetch.max.bytes`: maximum size of the batch to be consumed (covers multiple partitions).
 Defaults to 50MB
-  - `max.poll.records`: Maximum numbers of records to fetch per request.
-Increase it if the messages are small in size and your RAM is huge.
-Defaults to 500 messages.
-It's good practice to monitor how many records are being polled per request

   - `max.partitions.fetch.bytes`: maximum data to receive per partition (broker).
 If you have 100 partitions, you will need a lot of RAM

 - **Quota**
   - `Limit the bandwidth` for producer and consumers per clientid or consumer group
     - quota.consumer.default